-Persons required to deduct and collect tax under section 194H
+Persons required to deduct tax under this section

 Any person who is responsible for paying to a resident, commission or brokerage is required to deduct TDS.
 If commission is payable in respect of insurance commission under section 194D then such commission is not covered under this section.

 However in case of Individuals and HUF only those who are liable to audit under section 44AB (a),(b) due to turnover/receipts exceeding the specified limits i.e 1 crore/25 lakh as the case may be are liable to deduct tax on any type of payment including brokerage or commission.

 If such commission or brokerage is payable to a non-resident then TDS is to be deductible under section 195 and not under this section.

 Rate of TDS and Threshold limits under section 194H

 |From 1st June 2016||Before 1st June 2016|

 |If PAN is not furnished||20%||20%|

 No surcharge or education cess is levied on payment to resident.

 Assessee can apply to assessing officer for no TDS or TDS at lower rate under Section 197.